dtphuong2612/credit_scoring/README.md

 ## Notebook Structure

-The jupyter notebook structure includes:
+The Jupyter Notebook structure includes:
 - **EDA_creditCard**: the process of cleaning and preparing data for analysis.
-This may involve removing missing values, dealing with outliers, transforming data into a format that is suitable for analysis, feature enigneering, feature selecting, and so on.
+This may involve removing missing values, dealing with outliers, transforming data into a format that is suitable for analysis, feature engineering, feature selecting, and so on.
 The process of exploring data to gain insights into its distribution, patterns, and relationships using statistical methods, visualization techniques, and hypothesis testing.

 - **Model_V1**: includes model training notebook and result set of trained models